ansible/ansible-ai-connect-operator/docs/using-external-configuration-secrets.md

 ## Authentication `Secret`

-If `auth.auth_secret_name` is set to the name of an existing `Secret` the Operator will use the values set therein to connect to configure the authentication backend integration.
+If `auth_config.auth_secret_name` is set to the name of an existing `Secret` the Operator will use the values set therein to connect to configure the authentication backend integration.
 The `Secret` must contain the following values:
 ```yaml
 apiVersion: v1
 kind: Secret